oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 **Suggested Milestones**

-1. Finish the backend for signup, login and implement the migration to add the mobile number field to the user model.
-Also, make sure the email and mobile number fields are optional in the user model.
+1. Finish the backend for signup/login using lightweight accounts, and implement the migration to add the mobile number field to the user model.
+Also, make sure that the email and mobile number fields are optional in the user model.
-2. Create the signup and login page frontend that communicates with the backend, created in the previous milestone.
+2. Create the signup and login page frontend that communicates with the backend that was created in the previous milestone.
 3. Integrate these pages into the main website by editing the Signup button on the top right to show 2 options when clicked.
 Make sure login with redirect URL works as well.
 Also, write e2e tests for this functionality.

 **Notes**

-Proposal should discuss design decision: is it better to build profiles on top of the existing UserModels or should there be a separate LightweightUserModel created.
-Proposal should think through all the workflows (e.g. if using two separate models, does lightweight model get deleted when linked to an account).
+- The proposal should discuss the following design decision: is it better to build profiles on top of the existing UserModels or should there be a separate LightweightUserModel created instead?
+It is useful, when making this decision, to think through all the possible workflows (e.g. if we decide to use two separate models, would the lightweight model get deleted when linked to an account?).

-### Improvements to TextClassifier for ML based response to student inputs
+### 1.6.
+Improvements to TextClassifier for ML-based responses to student inputs

-Oppia is used by many tutors around the world to teach new concepts through explorations.
-A major part of the consumers of these explorations are students.
-Oppia provides several ways to interact with the students when they are going through an exploration.
-Text input interaction is one such interaction in which students provide their answers as a text.
-As of now, Oppia uses hard defined rules such as ‘answer contains xyz’, ‘answer starts with abc’ etc… to figure out proper response to student inputs.
-Providing a proper response is very important as improper response may confuse students and they may leave explorations in the middle.
-These rules are created by the creators of exploration.
-However, it is impossible to enumerate all possible conditions.
+Oppia provides several ways to interact with students when they are going through an exploration.
+Text input interaction is one such interaction, in which students provide their answer as a text string.
+Currently, Oppia uses "hard" rules such as ‘answer contains xyz’, ‘answer starts with abc’ etc… to figure out proper response to student inputs.
+Providing a proper response is very important, because an improper response may confuse students and lead to them leaving the lesson.
+These rules are created by the creators of the exploration.
+However, it is hard for them to enumerate all possible conditions.

-Recent advances in Machine learning / Deep learning could prove to be very useful.
-The creator simply labels student inputs with proper responses which could be treated as training data to train an ML model.
-The goal of this project is to do so.
-To be specific, the goal of this project is to research and implement a machine learning model which can be used to provide appropriate response to the user inputs.
-The training data is of classification in nature where the model has to predict appropriate class which is a response that should be used by Oppia.
+Recent advances in machine learning / deep learning could prove to be very useful here.
+The creator simply labels student inputs with proper responses which could be treated as training data in order to train an ML model.
+The goal of this project is to research and implement a machine learning model which can be used to provide appropriate responses to textual user inputs.
+This is a classification problem: based on training data, the model should predict the appropriate class which would map to a response that should be used by Oppia for the given answer.

-Currently, Oppia has implemented a naive version of such classifier which uses a Bag-of-Words and SVM model.
-The aim is to use techniques from recent advances in distributed representational learning and improve upon the current mode.
+Currently, Oppia has already implemented a naive version of such a classifier, which uses a Bag-of-Words and SVM model.
+The aim is to use techniques from recent advances in distributed representational learning in order to improve upon the current model.

 **Team**: Machine learning